metadriverse/metadriverse.github.io/_pages/RobotDog.md

 :star2: **SimGen** addresses simulation to reality `(Sim2Real)` gaps via cascade diffusion paradigm, and follows layout guidance from simulators and cues of the rich text prompts to realistic driving scenarios.

 :bar_chart: **DIVA dataset** comprises 147.5 hours of `web videos` and `synthesized data` for diverse scene generation and advancing Sim2Real research.

+:robot: We train two mobile robots with human-in-the-loop learning!
+Our method is:

+:star2: Reward-free
+*
+:star2: Trained from scratch

+Mobile robots are essential in applications like autonomous delivery and hospitality services.
+Traditional rule-based and planning-based methods for navigation face challenges in dynamic environments due to calibration needs, environment modeling and a lack of robustness against unpredictable changes.
+Learning-based methods such as Imitation Learning (IL) and Reinforcement Learning (RL) offer adaptability but require large datasets, carefully crafted reward functions, and face sim-to-real gaps, making them challenging for efficient and safe real-world deployment.

+1. We propose an online human-in-the-loop learning method that combines IL and RL to address these issues.
+2. Our approach enables efficient, real-time policy learning from online human intervention, significantly improving data efficiency and training safety.
+3. We validate our method by training two different robots --- a legged quadruped, and a wheeled delivery robot --- in two mobile robot tasks, one of which even uses raw RGBD image as observation.
+4. The training finishes within 10 minutes.
+Our experiments demonstrate that online human-in-the-loop learning can achieve high efficiency and effectiveness in real-world robotic training.